 -Electronic Sound Magazine

-I am also sound designer, an audio editor for linear and interactive media, as well as a mastering engineer.
-I’ve got a diverse creative background as a motion graphics artist and experimental filmmaker, interactive creative director, animator, user experience designer and illustrator.
+I am also a mastering engineer, a sound designer, and an audio editor for linear and interactive media.
+My sound effects libraries are distributed through A Sound Effect.
+I have an improbably diverse creative background as an award-winning, festival-screened motion graphics artist and experimental filmmaker, interactive creative director, user experience designer, and illustrator.

-I write about creativity, audio, music, and more on the Noise Jockey blog.
-I can be followed on Twitter, heard on Bandcamp and Soundcloud, watched on Instagram, Vimeo and YouTube, or contacted via this website.
+I write about creativity, audio, music, and more on the Noise Jockey blog and for Open Source Magazine.
+I can be followed on Twitter, heard on Bandcamp and Soundcloud, watched on Instagram, Vimeo and YouTube, or contacted via this this website.

-I am thrilled to have artist support from JH Audio, Glitchmachines, MyVolts, Sensorpoint/Jambé, and Tendrils Cables, and I regularly beta test software and hardware for other developers and manufacturers.
+I am thrilled to have artist support from JH Audio, Glitchmachines, MyVolts, Sensorpoint/Jambé, Physical Synthesis, and Tendrils Cables, and I regularly beta test software and hardware for other developers and manufacturers.

 Notable Interviews and Appearances